Fort Worth Youth Program Standards of Care

 - Opportunity for individual, small and large group activities, and

 - Outdoor time each day as weather permits based upon space availability and weather conditions.
+Outdoor time will be limited to morning hours during red and purple ozone action days.

 - Participants are provided with a variety of engagement strategies, such as: